CoatiSoftware/Sourcetrail/ide_plugins/eclipse/README.md

-#eclipse-coati
+#eclipse-sourcetrail

 The Eclipse plugin is hosted at Github.

-Link to the repository: [eCoati](https://github.com/CoatiSoftware/eCoati).
+Link to the repository: [eSourcetrail](https://github.com/CoatiSoftware/eSourcetrail).